CompositionalIT/SAFE-Dojo/Instructions.md

 4.4 On the front end in the file `src/Client/App.fs`, update the `Report` type to include the `WeatherResponse`

-4.5 In `src/Client/App.fs` in the `getResponse` function, call your endpoint using `fetchAs` per the other API call, and populate the `Report` field with the returned data
+4.5 In `src/Client/App.fs` in the `getResponse` function, call your endpoint using `Fetch.get` per the other API call, and populate the `Report` field with the returned data

 4.6 Update the `view` function to include a call to the `weatherTile` function